carbonplan/ocr-web/lib/climate-risk-explainer/methods.md

   data={[
     [
       <a href='https://doi.org/10.2737/RDS-2020-0016-2'>Scott et al., (2024)</a>,
-      'A 30-m raster layer of risk to potential structures (RPS) for present day (circa 2023).
+      'A 30-m raster layer of risk to potential structures (RPS) for present day (end of 2023).
 The data is available for all of CONUS', ],
     [
       <a href='https://osfm.fire.ca.gov/what-we-do/community-wildfire-preparedness-and-mitigation/fire-hazard-severity-zones'>Cal Fire <em>Fire Hazard Severity Zones</em> (2024)</a>,